 He has been a Featured and Keynote Speaker at Harry Potter conferences in Boston, Orlando, Las Vegas, Toronto, Los Angeles, Philadelphia, Illinois, San Francisco, and Ottawa in addition to giving talks and classes on symbolist literature and iconological criticism at schools and other venues around the US.
 Granger has been a guest speaker at Princeton, the Torrey Honors Institute (Biola), Pepperdine, Washington & Lee, La Salle, Cornell, Penn, Yale, the University of Chicago, Baylor, the New York C. S. Lewis Society, the New York Public Library (Mid Manhattan), and the Past Watchful Dragons C. S. Lewis Conference.
 He has given more than 100 radio, newspaper, and television interviews.
 With authors Travis Prinzi and James Thomas, John is a “Potter Pundit” on The Leaky Cauldron’s popular “PotterCasts.”
 Together they have written Harry Potter Smart Talks (Unlocking Press, 2010), a collection of their most popular Pundit podCasts and individual lectures.

 A dynamic and engaging speaker (can you say “Funny”?), John explains why we love reading our favorite books in a way everyone can understand and so that we want to read more books.
-Listen, for a sample of this magic, to his talk at Princeton in 2009 about Joanne Rowling as Hesitant Inkling or to his interview in this Hog’s Head PubCast about the Eyes of Deathly Hallows.
+Listen, for a sample of this magic, to his talk at the University of St Andrews in 2012 about Harry Potter and Literary Criticism or to his interview in this Hog’s Head PubCast about the Eyes of Deathly Hallows.
 You can schedule the “Dean of Harry Potter Scholars” for a ‘wow’ talk at your school, church, or library either by contacting him directly or through the Penguin Speakers Bureau and the Orthodox Speakers Bureau.
 Call or write today!

 John can be reached by writing him at john at HogwartsProfessor dot com.